wgledbetter/hs/AoC2023/NOTES.md

 Maybe I'll come back to it later.

 I can't even get an answer for the test input in a reasonable amount of time... heh...

+If the last value in a string is a #, then
+No
+Maybe.
+If the last value in a string is a #
+No, definitely not.

+## Day 13

+Very similar to the leetcode palindrome example.

+Approach:

+- Find adjacent pairs in first row and column
+- Check if remaining rows and columns also have pair